MatheusDS4/metro.js/src/liveTiles/README.md

 - Do not add border, margin, padding or scale to `classNames.group` and `classNames.groupTiles`.
 - You can add padding or border to `classNames.groupLabel` only if `box-sizing: border-box;`.
 Do not add margin to it.
 - Do not add border, margin, padding or scale to `classNames.tile`.
-You may add border, padding and scale to `classNames.tileContent` with the `box-sizing: border-box;` CSS property.
+You may add border, padding and scale to `classNames.tileContent`.
 - Outline mayn't work well in `className.tile`, as it may be clipped off; prefer a border.

 ## Rearranging